 We’re coffee fiends so we set out to enjoy a few cups of coffee ourselves and explore the burgeoning café scene.
 It seemed as if there was at least one café to pop into every block, which made another great retreat from the cold.
-A few of our favorites were Café Regatta, a small café in Töölö that is every bit as charming as it looks.
+A few of our Helsinki favorite cafes were Café Regatta, a small café in Töölö that is every bit as charming as it looks.

 Café Regatta doesn’t serve up specialty coffee like cappuccinos or espressos so this is good for filtered coffee or hot chocolate.
-Our favorite spot in the center of the city would have to be at the beautiful Kappeli.
+Our favorite spot in the center of the city would have to be the beautiful Kappeli.
 Try to stake out a window seat!
 Another must is Cafe Ekberg, it is the oldest cafe in Helsinki.
 They’re well known for their tantalizing pastries and creating classics such as the “Alexander” cake.

-Enjoy the Christmas cheer
+Enjoy the Christmas Cheer

 We visited Helsinki right before Christmas, which felt like the perfect time to head to Finland.
 When the season comes Christmas cheer is abundant in Finland’s capital city.
 Several of our days in Helsinki were marked with snowfall and the city glistened with Christmas lights.
 The Christmas lights shine in every corner of Helsinki, there is a public ice rink next to the Central station, and soft Christmas music can be heard all around.

 Senate Square is home to Helsinki’s Christmas market and it all sits right below the Helsinki Cathedral.
-Almost every night of the week you will find over 100 shops here selling anything from baked goods, Finnish meats, to Christmas scarfs and mittens.
-Then, of course, there is glögi (Finnish mulled wine), that can be had with or without alcohol.
+Almost every night of the week you will find over 100 shops here selling anything from baked goods, and Finnish meats, to Christmas scarfs and mittens.
+Then, of course, there is glögi (Finnish mulled wine), which can be had with or without alcohol.

 We found Santa Claus a few times paying a visit to the Christmas markets and there is the iconic carousel that is free for children to enjoy.
 We didn’t find the Helsinki Christmas market to be the most lively European Christmas market we have ever visited, but definitely found it charming, cheerful, and a great thing to do in Helsinki in December.